-SEP IRAs are a great retirement saving tool for anyone who is self-employed or runs a family business with their spouse.
-These retirement accounts can allow you to save up to $53,000 a year and not pay any taxes.
+SEP IRAs are a great retirement saving tool for the self-employed.
+These retirement accounts can allow you to save up to $61,000 a year and not pay any taxes.

-This means, they not only allow self-employed individuals to run up the score on their retirement savings, but also to run down the cost of taxes.
+These accounts allow self-employed individuals to run up the score on their retirement savings and run down the cost of taxes.

 Best Places to Open a SEP IRA Account

-Betterment works like traditional brokerage accounts except for they do all the trading for you.
+Betterment works like traditional brokerage accounts, except they do all the trading for you.

-Betterment has become the leading robo-advisor for SEP IRAs and has great options for anyone looking for hands-off retirement investing.
-Betterment is such an interesting company I did a review of Betterment’s services.
+Betterment has become the leading robo-advisor for SEP IRAs and has excellent options for anyone looking for hands-off retirement investing.
+Betterment is such an interesting company; I did a review of Betterment’s services.

 Features of Betterment:

 - Built-in portfolio rebalancing